hardscrabble/hardscrabble.github.io/_posts/2013-01-12-writing-prose-with-marked.md

 ---
 layout: post
-title: "writing prose with marked"
+title: writing prose with marked
 date: 2013-01-12 5:32 PM
 category: coding
-tags: css, markdown, marked, writing
+tags:
+- css
+- markdown
+- marked
+- writing
 ---

 Yesterday I got the urge to write some fiction.
 This has been a decreasingly frequent urge for me, so I seized on it.